intel/dffml/feature/git/README.md

 ## TODO

 - Transforms
-  - Take data of one defintion and label it as another definition.
+  - Take data of one definition and label it as another definition.
 ```json
 {
   "defintions": {},